KeiferC/CyberFundamentals/week2-cryptography/notes-03-crypto-intro.md

 rotated.
 In the case of a ROT13 cipher, once one realizes that the alphabet was rotated 13 spaces, it becomes fairly easy to decode.

 The number of spaces the alphabet is rotated is the key.
+Therefore, the ROT13 cipher contains the key 'k' = 13.

 **_One-Time Pad (OTP)_**